zacharysparrow/connections-bot/README.md

 - Need to be able to update clusters given additional info (e.g. "one away..." or not)
 - Update clusters when a guess is successful
 - Likely want more greedy clustering -- if points are close they are very likely to be related, we don't want purple guesses messing up yellow

+Possible algorithm:
+- initialize definitions and clustering
+- for the least happy member, can you improve overall score by swapping with another word with both words (possibly) changing definition?
+- repeat last step until no swaps available
+- initialize with greedy algorithm? group closest points, next closest, etc..

 Dependent on the relevent definitions actually being in our dictionary... not good for informal uses